rancher/docs/content/rancher/v2.x/en/v1.6-migration/load-balancing/_index.md

 Once configuration of the load balancer succeeds, the Rancher UI provides a link to your workload's public endpoint.

-#### Nginx Ingress Controller TCP Support by ConfigMaps
+#### NGINX Ingress Controller TCP Support by ConfigMaps

-Although Nginx supports TCP, Kubernetes Ingress itself does not support the TCP protocol.
-Therefore, out-of-the-box configuration of Nginx Ingress Controller for TCP balancing isn't possible.
+Although NGINX supports TCP, Kubernetes Ingress itself does not support the TCP protocol.
+Therefore, out-of-the-box configuration of NGINX Ingress Controller for TCP balancing isn't possible.

-However, there is a workaround to use Nginx's TCP balancing by creating a Kubernetes ConfigMap, as described in the [Ingress GitHub readme](https://github.com/kubernetes/ingress-nginx/blob/master/docs/user-guide/exposing-tcp-udp-services.md).
+However, there is a workaround to use NGINX's TCP balancing by creating a Kubernetes ConfigMap, as described in the [Ingress GitHub readme](https://github.com/kubernetes/ingress-nginx/blob/master/docs/user-guide/exposing-tcp-udp-services.md).
 You can create a ConfigMap object that stores pod configuration parameters as key-value pairs, separate from the pod image, as described in the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/).

-To configure Nginx to expose your services via TCP, you can add the ConfigMap `tcp-services` that should exist in the `ingress-nginx` namespace.
-This namespace also contains the Nginx Ingress Controller pods.
+To configure NGINX to expose your services via TCP, you can add the ConfigMap `tcp-services` that should exist in the `ingress-nginx` namespace.
+This namespace also contains the NGINX Ingress Controller pods.

 ![Layer-4 Load Balancer: ConfigMap Workaround]({{< baseurl >}}/img/rancher/layer-4-lb-config-map.png)

 The key in the ConfigMap entry should be the TCP port that you want to expose for public access: `<namespace/service name>:<service port>`.
 As shown above, two workloads are listed in the `Default` namespace.
 For example, the first entry in the ConfigMap above instructs NGINX to expose the `myapp` workload (the one in the `default` namespace that's listening on private port 80) over external port `6790`.
-Adding these entries to the ConfigMap automatically updates the Nginx pods to configure these workloads for TCP balancing.
+Adding these entries to the ConfigMap automatically updates the NGINX pods to configure these workloads for TCP balancing.
 The workloads exposed should be available at `<NodeIP>:<TCP Port>`.
 If they are not accessible, you might have to expose the TCP port explicitly using a NodePort service.

 ## Rancher v2.x Load Balancing Limitations

 Cattle provided feature-rich load balancer support that is [well documented](https://rancher.com/docs/rancher/v1.6/en/cattle/adding-load-balancers/#load-balancers).
 Some of these features do not have equivalents in Rancher v2.x.
 This is the list of such features:

-- No support for SNI in current Nginx Ingress Controller.
+- No support for SNI in current NGINX Ingress Controller.
 - TCP load balancing requires a load balancer appliance enabled by cloud provider within the cluster.
 There is no Ingress support for TCP on Kubernetes.
 - Only ports 80 and 443 can be configured for HTTP/HTTPS routing via Ingress.
 Also Ingress Controller is deployed globally as a DaemonSet and not launched as a scalable service.
 Also, users cannot assign random external ports to be used for balancing.
 Therefore, users need to ensure that they configure unique hostname/path combinations to avoid routing conflicts using the same two ports.
 - There is no way to specify port rule priority and ordering.
 - Rancher v1.6 added support for draining backend connections and specifying a drain timeout.
 This is not supported in Rancher v2.x.
 - There is no support for specifying a custom stickiness policy and a custom load balancer config to be appended to the default config as of now in Rancher v2.x.
-There is some support, however, available in native Kubernetes for customizing the Nginx configuration as noted in the [NGINX Ingress Controller Custom Conguration Documentation](https://kubernetes.github.io/ingress-nginx/examples/customization/custom-configuration/).
+There is some support, however, available in native Kubernetes for customizing the NGINX configuration as noted in the [NGINX Ingress Controller Custom Conguration Documentation](https://kubernetes.github.io/ingress-nginx/examples/customization/custom-configuration/).

 ### Finished!